seanchen1991/alation_code_challenge/README.md

 This problem took me about 5 hours.

-2. You have a 100 GB text file and a Linux box with 4GB of RAM and 4 cores.
-Write a program/script that outputs a file listing the frequency of all words in the file (i.e. a TSV file with two columns <word, frequency>).
-Note that the set of words in the file may not fit in memory.
+---

-For this problem, which took me about 4 hours, I decided to utilize Python's Multiprocessing library, one of the two available options for spawning multiple processes that Python's standard library offers (the other being the Threading library).
+For the second problem, which took me about 4 hours, I decided to utilize Python's Multiprocessing library, one of the two available options for spawning multiple processes that Python's standard library offers (the other being the Threading library).
 The workflow I ended up going with was to have the `main()` function running on one processor, with the three other processors running the `processChunk()` function.

 The `main()` function does the work of reading in chunks of the input file, keeping track of the how much of the input file has been read, and passing the chunks along to an available processor.
 Each `processChunk()` does the work of stripping out punctuation from the chunk, caching the words into a local Python dictionary, and then writing each key, value pair to our redis store once all the words from the chunk have been processed.